 The West Gallery Music Association Research Meeting 4 will be held at the Victoria Rooms on 6 February 2016.
 Further details to follow

 A CHOMBEC/Screen Research workshop for the Institute for Advanced Studies

 7 July 2015 - see the Events page for details.

-CHOMBEC newsletter's designer and first editor, Philip Lancaster (BA and MA Bristol Music Department), has just been awarded a British Academy postdoc to work further on Gurney in the Exeter University English Department.
+CHOMBEC newsletter's designer and first editor, Philip Lancaster (BA and MA Bristol Music Department), was awarded a British Academy postdoc in September 2014 to work further on Gurney in the Exeter University English Department.

 The University Library has recently acquired a substantial collection of musical scores by the distinguished British composer, Robert Saxton - see the News page for further details.